ahtn/xusb-boot/README.md

 }
 ```

+## SRAM wiping

+At power up the bootloader fills SRAM with the value `0xCC`.
+This is to done
+to prevent newly loaded firmware from extracting the contents of SRAM of the
+old firmware which might have contained sensitive data like encryption keys.
+It can also aid in debugging.

 ## Access SPM instructions from code running in the application section

 Currently the bootloader exposes the following functions: